romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which Docker command is used to publish a container image to GitHub Packages?
+Q: Which Docker command is used to publish a container image to GitHub Packages?
 <details><summary>Show the answer</summary><p>

 - **docker push ghcr.io/OWNER/IMAGE_NAME:TAG**